tomjenningss/deploying-and-packaging-applications/README.md

    ],
    "status":"UP"
 }
 ````
 You can also access the `/health/ready` endpoint by visiting the `http://localhost:9080/health/ready` URL to view the data from the readiness health check.

-Similarily, access the /health/live endpoint by visiting the `http://localhost:9080/health/live` URL to view the data from the liveness health check.
+Similarily, access the /health/live endpoint by visiting or running
+`curl http://localhost:9080/health/live` URL to view the data from the liveness health check.

 ## Checking the Open Liberty server logs